Designing a simple part

 Create workplane

-We now want to place a workplane at the center of the front face so that we can use it to create the sketch for the pocket.
+Place a workplane at the center of the front face to create the pocket sketch.

 _images/draw-diagonal.png

-Next, add the workplane with the “Draw workplane” tool.
-Clicking on the middle of the line will automatically add the midpoint constraint so that the workplane sits at the center of the face.
-Again, watch the toolbar to make sure the constraint gets created as needed.
+Click on the middle of the drawn 3D line so it will automatically add the midpoint constraint so the workplane sits at the center of the face.

 _images/draw-workplane.png